scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

 ## Section 1 - The Rocket
 > - maximum weight
-- maximum length
+> - maximum length
-- motor specs
+> - motor specs
-- OpenRocket for test simulations
+> - OpenRocket for test simulations
- - Results of the simulations - estimates/averages
+>> - Results of the simulations - estimates/averages
- - worst case scenario based on sims
+>> - worst case scenario based on sims
-- no metal parts (complying with **NZ Model Rocketry Safety Code**)
+> - no metal parts (complying with **NZ Model Rocketry Safety Code**)
-- ignition safety locks
+> - ignition safety locks
-- **CAA requirements** of 20 Newtown-seconds impulse is not met so technically isn't a rocket
+> - **CAA requirements** of 20 Newtown-seconds impulse is not met so technically isn't a rocket
-- no recovery charge required so is deactivated
+> - no recovery charge required so should be deactivated.
-- designed to tumble after burnout
+> - designed to tumble after burnout
-- **New Zealand Rocketry Association safety code**
+> - **New Zealand Rocketry Association safety code**
 >  - minimum dimensions of launch clear zone respective to motor (C class)

 **TODO**